pikuskrystian/BLE_TrainM/README.md

 #### The Presentation
 For this particular project, a presentation was made, which visually presents the scope of work and the technologies used.
 It was written in English.
-Link bellow.
+Link bellow:

 ![The Presentation](mobileapp_eng.pdf "Presentation")